 7. Kapalbhati Pranayama

 These are just a few ways you can use yoga to improve vision.
-As with any muscles in the body, exercise is important.
+As with any muscle in the body, exercise is important.
 These simple yoga exercises can offer a nice break from your busy daily routine, reduce stress and relieve eye strain, and they only take a few minutes.
-Using yoga alongside a healthy diet filled with vision-healthy vitamins, mineral and herbs, and other forms of moderate exercise is a great way to naturally improve and sharpen your eyesight.
+You can also add our eye exercise regimen to your workout routine to really strengthen your eye muscles.
+Using yoga alongside a healthy diet filled with vision-healthy vitamins, minerals and herbs, and other forms of moderate exercise is a great way to naturally improve and sharpen your eyesight.